Ashley Judd wins appeal in Harvey Weinstein sexual harassment case

 The three-judge panel on the Ninth Circuit Court of Appeals found that Weinstein, who is in prison, held power over the actress and her career when he invited her to his room in a luxury Los Angeles hotel in the mid-1990s.

-But it had allowed the actress to pursue defamation claims against the producer.

-But the appeals court disagreed, saying that Weinstein and Judd's relationship "consisted of an inherent power imbalance wherein Weinstein was uniquely situated to exercise coercion or leverage over Judd by virtue of his professional position and influence as a top producer in Hollywood."
+The appeals court disagreed, however, saying that Weinstein and Judd's relationship "consisted of an inherent power imbalance wherein Weinstein was uniquely situated to exercise coercion or leverage over Judd by virtue of his professional position and influence as a top producer in Hollywood."

 "Therefore, the district court erred when it dismissed Judd's sexual harassment claim," the ruling added.